pchain-org/pchain/README.md

 ```

 ## Building the source
+just for developer,if you have installed pchain client,just skip this.
 Building pchain requires both a Go (version 1.10 or later) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run